nicolasAmat/nicolasAmat/README.md

 ## Nicolas Amat

+I am currently a postdoctoral researcher at the IMDEA Software Institute, working on new solving techniques for Presburger arithmetic (under the supervision of Pierre Ganty and Alessio Mansutti).
+I am interested in theoretical computer science, with a special interest in the theory and applications of decision procedures for formal verification.
-I am a PhD student at LAAS-CNRS (VERTICS group), in France.
-My research interests include model-checking, SAT/SMT solving and logic methods in computer science.
-I am currently working on new methods for taking advantage of Petri net reductions in combination with a SMT-based model-checker.
+I completed my PhD at LAAS-CNRS, where I worked on new methods for taking advantage of Petri net reductions with an SMT-based model checker.

 Download my [resumé](https://homepages.laas.fr/namat/media/Amat_CV.pdf) and visit my [homepage](http://www.laas.fr/~namat).